 TD Mutual Fund Account

-Using a TD Mutual Fund account is typically the cheapest and simplest way to invest in TD Index Funds.
+You can purchase e Series mutual funds through TD EasyWeb which is very convenient.
+Using a TD Mutual Fund account is typically the cheapest and simplest way to invest in these funds.

 TD Direct Investing Account

 You can also purchase e-Series funds through a TD Direct Investing account.
-It is TD’s online investment brokerage that you can use to trade in markets across North America, and buy stocks, options, ETF’s and mutual funds (including theses funds).
-TD Direct Investing is a more robust system that provides more information, and allows you to do more than purchase and sell mutual funds.
+TD Direct investing is TD’s online investment brokerage that you can use to buy stocks, options, ETF’s and mutual funds.
+It’s a more robust platform that allows you to do much more than purchase and sell mutual funds.

-Fees: There are no trade commission fees when buying TD e-Series funds through TD Direct Investing.
-However, there is a quarterly maintenance fee of $25 ($100 per year).
-You can have these quarterly fees waived by investing more than $15,000 or by setting up an automatic monthly investment deposit of at least $100.
+Fees: There are no trade commission fees when buying e-Series funds through TD Direct Investing.
+However, there is a quarterly maintenance fee of $25 ($100 per year) which can be waived by investing more than $15,000 or by setting up an automatic monthly investment deposit of at least $100.

-The newest addition to being able to buy TD e Series funds.
-There are pros to using Questrade (lower account minimums, lower trade amount minimums) but the big downside is the fact that it costs $9.95 to make a mutual fund trade.
-For the most part, I would recommend using a TD Mutual Fund account or TD Direct Investing, but Questrade may be a good fit for some.
-Read more about purchasing these index funds through Questrade here.
+Questrade is a new option for being able to buy TD e Series funds.
+There are pros to using Questrade (lower account minimums and lower trade amount minimums) but the big downside is the fact that it costs $9.95 to make a mutual fund trade.
+For the most part, a TD Mutual Fund or TD Direct Investing account is best for purchasing e-Series funds, but Questrade may be a good fit for some.